 Whenever I make my Creamy Carbonara Sauce, it always reminds me of my first trip to Rome.
 At the time I was a vegetarian and keen to try a traditional Spaghetti Carbonara.
 Coincidentally, a restaurant next door to the hotel I was staying at claimed to serve up the best Spaghetti Carbonara in the city.
-A lot has changed since then and I imagine most Italians would criticise my version of the dish.
-Nevertheless, I think it’s delicious!
+A lot has changed since then so purists may question the authenticity of my adapted recipe.

 If you can’t find liquid aminos, you can also use tamari or a vegan worchester sauce.